josharchibald/General-Assembler/README.md

 # General-Assembler
-A general assembler for any processor with fixed-length instructions.
+An assembler for any processor with fixed-length instructions.
+See System_Specification for more details.